War of 1812: Creek War

 The Indian frontier of western Georgia was the most vulnerable but was partially fortified already.
 From November 1813 to January 1814, Georgia's militia and auxiliary Federal troops from the Creek and Cherokee indigenous nations and the states of North Carolina and South Carolina organized the fortification of defences along the Chattahoochee River and expeditions into Upper Creek territory in present-day Alabama.
 The army, led by General John Floyd, went to the heart of the Creek Holy Grounds and won a major offensive against one of the largest Creek towns at the Battle of Autossee, killing an estimated two hundred people.
 In November, the militia of Mississippi with a combined 1,200 troops attacked the Econachca encampment in the Battle of Holy Ground on the Alabama River.
 Tennessee raised a militia of 5,000 under Major General Andrew Jackson and Brigadier General John Coffee and won the battles of Tallushatchee and Talladega in November 1813.

 Jackson suffered enlistment problems in the winter.
 He decided to combine his force, composed of Tennessee militia and pro-American Creek, with the Georgia militia.
 In January, however, the Red Sticks attacked his army at the Battles of Emuckfaw and Enotachopo Creek.
 Jackson's troops repelled the attackers, but they were outnumbered and forced to withdraw to his base at Fort Strother.

 In January, Floyd's force of 1,300 state militia and 400 Creek moved to join the United States forces in Tennessee, but they were attacked in camp on the Calibee Creek by Tukabatchee Muscogees on 27 January.

 Creek forces were defeated at the Battle of Horseshoe Bend, bringing an end to the Creek War.

 Jackson's force increased in numbers with the arrival of United States Army soldiers and a second draft of Tennessee state militia, Cherokee, and pro-American Creek swelled his army to around 5,000.
 In March 1814, they moved south to attack the Red Sticks.
 On 27 March, Jackson decisively defeated a force of about a thousand Red Sticks at Horseshoe Bend, killing 800 of them at a cost of 49 killed and 154 wounded.

 Jackson then moved his army to Fort Jackson on the Alabama River.
-He promptly turned on the pro-American Creek who had fought with him and compelled their chieftains, along with a single Red Stick chieftain, to sign the Treaty of Fort Jackson, which forced the Creek tribe as a whole to cede most of western Georgia and part of Alabama to the U.S. Both Hawkins and the pro-American Creek strongly opposed the treaty, which they regarded as deeply unjust.
+He promptly turned on the pro-American Creek who had fought with him and compelled their chieftains, along with a single Red Stick chieftain, to sign the Treaty of Fort Jackson, which forced the Creek tribe as a whole to cede most of western Georgia and part of Alabama to the US.
+Both Hawkins and the pro-American Creek strongly opposed the treaty, which they regarded as deeply unjust.
 The third clause of the treaty also demanded that the Creek cease communicating with the British and Spanish, and trade only with United States-approved agents.